-Any product candidates from our preclinical programs, including our PDE10, PDE7, MASP-2, Plasmin and GPCR programs, must successfully complete preclinical testing, which may include demonstrating efficacy and the lack of toxicity in established animal models, before entering clinical trials.
-Many pharmaceutical and biological product candidates do not successfully complete preclinical testing and, even if preclinical testing is successfully completed, may fail in clinical trials.
+Any potential products from our preclinical programs, including our PDE10, PDE7, MASP-2, Plasmin and GPCR programs, must successfully complete preclinical testing, which may include demonstrating efficacy and the lack of toxicity in established animal models, before entering clinical trials.
+Many pharmaceutical and biological products do not successfully complete preclinical testing and, even if preclinical testing is successfully completed, may fail in clinical trials.
 In addition, there can be no assurance that positive results from preclinical studies will be predictive of results obtained from subsequent preclinical studies or clinical trials.
 For example, our studies of PDE7 inhibitors in different animal models of Parkinson's disease, which may or may not be relevant to the mechanism of action of PDE7 inhibitors in humans, have produced varying results.
-Further, we cannot be certain that any of our preclinical product development programs will generate product candidates that are suitable for clinical testing.
-For example, we have not yet generated any product candidates from our GPCR program.
-We may discover that there are fewer drugable targets among the orphan GPCRs than we currently estimate and that, for those orphan GPCRs for which we identify functionally active compounds that we elect to develop independently, we are unable to develop related product candidates that successfully complete preclinical or clinical testing.
-If we are unable to develop product candidates, potential corporate partners may be unwilling to enter into partnership agreements with us.
-We also cannot be certain that any product candidates that do advance into clinical trials will successfully demonstrate safety and efficacy in clinical trials.
+Further, we cannot be certain that any of our preclinical product development programs will generate potential products that are suitable for clinical testing.
+For example, we have not yet generated any potential products from our GPCR program.
+We may discover that there are fewer drugable targets among the orphan GPCRs than we currently estimate and that, for those orphan GPCRs for which we identify functionally active compounds that we elect to develop independently, we are unable to develop related potential products that successfully complete preclinical or clinical testing.
+If we are unable to develop potential products, potential corporate partners may be unwilling to enter into partnership agreements with us.
+We also cannot be certain that any potential products that do advance into clinical trials will successfully demonstrate safety and efficacy in clinical trials.
 Even if we achieve positive results in early clinical trials, they may not be predictive of the results in later trials.

-Because we have a number of development programs and are considering a variety of product candidates, we may expend our limited resources to pursue a particular candidate or candidates and fail to capitalize on candidates or indications that may be more profitable or for which there is a greater likelihood of success.
+Because we have a number of development programs and are considering a variety of potential products, we may expend our limited resources to pursue a particular product or products and fail to capitalize on potential products or indications that may be more profitable or for which there is a greater likelihood of success.

-Because we have limited resources, we must focus on clinical and preclinical development programs and product candidates that we believe are the most promising.
-As a result, we may forego or delay pursuit of opportunities with other product candidates or other indications that later prove to have greater commercial potential and may not be able to progress development programs, including our GPCR program, as rapidly as otherwise possible.
+Because we have limited resources, we must focus on clinical and preclinical development programs and potential products that we believe are the most promising.
+As a result, we may forego or delay pursuit of opportunities with other potential products or other indications that later prove to have greater commercial potential and may not be able to progress development programs, including our GPCR program, as rapidly as otherwise possible.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial products or profitable market opportunities.
-Further, if we do not accurately evaluate the commercial potential or target market for a particular product candidate, we may relinquish valuable rights to that product candidate through collaboration, license or other royalty arrangements in cases in which it would have been advantageous for us to retain sole development and commercialization rights.
+Further, if we do not accurately evaluate the commercial potential or target market for a particular potential product, we may relinquish valuable rights to that potential product through collaboration, license or other royalty arrangements in cases in which it would have been advantageous for us to retain sole development and commercialization rights.